rtCamp/Frappe-Manager/docs/commands/services.md

 Stop the global services shared by every bench.

-Every bench is reached through global-nginx-proxy and keeps its data in global-db, so stopping these leaves the bench containers running but unreachable and without a database.
+Every bench is reached through nginx-proxy and keeps its data in mariadb, so stopping these leaves the bench containers running but unreachable and without a database.

 **Usage**: